Deschamps - from 'water carrier' to France legend

 After losing in the 2006 World Cup final, 2010 was a disaster for winless France.
 They finished bottom of their group, with the players refusing to train after a bust-up between manager Raymond Domenech and striker Nicolas Anelka.

-World Cup-winning defender Laurent Blanc was next in charge but stepped down after the quarter-final loss to Spain at Euro 2012 - his only tournament.
+World Cup-winning defender Laurent Blanc was next in charge, but stepped down after the quarter-final loss to Spain at Euro 2012 - his only tournament.

-"There was a lot of respect when Didier took over and we knew with the obsession he had to succeed, he would identify the correct strategy for the national team," added Desailly.
+"There was a lot of respect when Didier took over and we knew, with the obsession he had to succeed, he would identify the correct strategy for the national team," added Desailly.

 France, under Deschamps, reached the quarter-finals of the 2014 World Cup, losing to eventual winners Germany, and made the final of the 2016 Euros they hosted, before Portugal beat them 1-0.